 Cell Phones (see policies) Music Players Handheld Gaming Devices Alcohol Tobacco Recreational Drugs Guns Knives Fireworks Two Piece Swimsuits (gals) Speedo Swimsuits (guys) Pet

 What about medication?

 We have a well-stocked first aid station here at Camp Siloam.
 If your camper should need any common over-the-counter medications, we are prepared to take care of their needs.
-Your camper only needs to bring their prescription medications in their original containers.
+Your camper must bring their prescription medications in the original containers as well as a printed, completed and signed copy of the Medication Check In Form, download it by Clicking Here.
 (It’s okay to send only the number of tablets for the number of days your camper will be with us.)
 Also send any daily over-the-counter medication that your camper requires on a daily basis.
 Please place all medicine containers in a big zip-lock bag with your camper’s name and date of birth on it.

 Once your camper arrives here, we will gather all medication from the group leader right when they arrive.
 It’s helpful to not pack your camper’s zip-lock bag in their suitcase, but give it to the leader.
 Each group handles this a little differently so just check with your leader.

 Does my camper need to bring money to camp?

 We recommend bringing around $50 to camp as spending money.
 Camp Siloam has a concession stand inside the Hub and a Camp Store.
 The Hub is a hang out place for many campers.
 Inside, you can purchase sodas, Gatorade, nachos, candy, pizza and other food.
 The Camp Store has items such as shirts, collectibles, books and Bible study materials which may be fun for campers to keep as memories of Camp Siloam.